 “We’re not advising people to binge on sugar just to get along with their partners,” Bushman says.
 “But if you have something important to discuss with a significant other, you should avoid doing it on an empty stomach.”

 For better noshing that keeps us both energized and healthy, sports dietitian Heather Mangieri, MS, RDN, CSSN, recommends constructing snacks as mini-meals—half a turkey sandwich with an orange or an apple with peanut butter.
 “The point of a snack is to hold you over, maintain your blood sugar, and supply your body with the vitamins and minerals it needs,” Mangieri says.
 “People often forget this because they associate snacking with something crunchy, salty, sweet, or processed.”

 If you have something important to discuss with a significant other, you should avoid doing it on an empty stomach.

 Healthy eating may not make relationship conflicts disappear.
 But properly nourishing our bodies can help us control anger and iron out issues with our loved ones by energizing us enough to manage strong emotions.

-Going from hungry to hangry is a legit problem—and it can make us hostile towards those closest to us.
+Going from hungry to hangry is a legit problem—and it can make us hostile toward those closest to us.
 We’re more easily irritated when we’re running on empty because our brains don’t have enough fuel to tamp down aggressive thoughts and impulses.
 Self-control takes energy—in the form of food and drink that keep you sated and energetic throughout the day.
 Don’t be shy about keeping a decent supply of easy-to-carry, non-perishable snacks on you or at least within reach, especially if you’re susceptible to hanger-induced ragefests.
-Preventing hunger means preventing hanger which means your body, brain, and significant other will all have something to thank you for.
+Preventing hunger means preventing hanger, which means your body, brain, and significant other will all have something to thank you for.